The writer is an avid dreamer, exploring the myths and realities of the unconscious mind

 The Recurring Dream

 Dreams usually start or end abruptly or atleast that's how we more less rememeber them in our waking state.
-Our subconscious mind projecting different images at different intervals in our sleepin-state.
-The dream of mine was no different.
-Here's what I recollect of it:
+Our subconscious mind projects different images at different intervals in our sleeping-state; only some can be salvaged once we're awake.

 As it began, or what I remember of it in bits and pieces - funny or awful as it may sound I was searching for a 'toilet'.
 Out of nowhere, I suddenly happen to stumble upon this familiar looking place.
-Familiar because even in my dream the subconscious mind was telling me that I have been there.
+Familiar because even in the dream the subconscious mind was telling me that I have been there.
 In reality, I didn't quite relate to it, though I do recall seeing it in my previous dreams a couple of times.
-There were no signs or gender notification on the door.
+There were no signs, or gender notification on the door.
 My senses quite active even in the dream to remember such details.
 Somewhat bothered by it, yet I went in.
 Upon entering, there was a lady busy cleaning the urinals to the left of the entrance.
 Though they mostly looked clean.
 She seemed tired and was at a little distance from me.
-Next moment she was right next to me close enough that I could hear her breathing.
-She looked me in the eye (no face, just eyes) and murmured something.
+And in snap she was right next to me, close enough that I could hear her breathing.
+I hesitatingly turned towards her.
+To my shock, no face, just eyes and she murmured something.
 Unfortunately, I don't recollect the words she uttered.
 Then I noticed there was another door right in front of me, leading into a bigger room with several doors, possibly restrooms.
 The doors were all shut and as I turned to my left I could clearly see the letters somewhat engraved onto a wooden frame like structure reading 'COFFER'.
 That very moment, someone shouted from behind "What are you doing here?", definitely a female voice but no physical presence.
 I kind of felt embarrassed thinking I had erred.
 So I quickly rushed outside and that's when I woke up from the dream."

 Deirdre Barrett, Ph.D. is an author and psychologist who teaches at Harvard Medical School.
 She states that majority of people have dreams that recur over and over again during their lifetime.
 They are certainly more important than other dreams.
 They are probably our unconscious trying to tell us something, a more significant issue."